2023-09-27 15:45:00

 Although environmental factors such as general health, diet, and grooming influence hair characteristics, genes provide the underlying foundation that directs these characteristics at a fundamental level.

 Height is one of the physical characteristics most closely linked to genetic inheritance.
-The height that a person could reach in adulthood is determined, to a large extent, by a complex network of genes.
+The height that a person might reach in adulthood is determined, to a large extent, by a complex network of genes.
 In a study published in the scientific journal Nature Genetics, 697 genetic variants related to this trait were identified.
 However, other environmental elements such as healthy eating and constant activity have an influence, since in some cases people grow more than expected.

 Height is almost entirely inherited from the genes of both parents.
 (Reference image).